-When you are claiming travel expenses as a contractor, these will make a difference to your overall take-home pay.
-This is especially true when you commute a long distance to your place of work.
-Claiming travel expenses to work each time you travel there is of course the best outcome.
-However, when claiming travel expenses, HMRC have some temporary workplace rules which you have to consider before you do this.
+When we consider can a contractor claim travel expenses, they can if these are genuine business costs.
+When you are claiming travel expenses as a contractor, they’ll make a difference to your overall take-home pay.
+This is indeed true for your contractor travel expenses when you commute a long distance to your place of work.
+Therefore, when you’re claiming travel expenses to work each time you travel there and back is of course the best outcome.
+However, when claiming travel expenses, HMRC have some temporary workplace rules and these need considering before you can make a claim.

-Initial thoughts -temporary workplace rules and the 24-month rule (HMRC) for contractors
+The temporary workplace rules and the 24-month rule (HMRC) for contractors

 What is a permanent worksite?

 When it comes to employee business travel expenses, a permanent site is defined as the only place of work for the employee while working for the employer.
 In this context, the employer doesn’t mean the client to which you provide your services.
 For a UK contractor, neither does it mean to any agency via whom you do your work.
 Where a UK contractor provides their services via their own company, their company is the employer.

 If you’re likely to be at a worksite for limited duration e.g., six months or a year, the contractor rules in respect of travel won’t affect you and you’re able to continue claiming travel expenses on taxes.
 However, if you may be at a worksite for longer than two years or you expect to be, there’s two factors you’ve to consider as part of the temporary workplace rules for contractors.